AdriaTorija/SoftwareSecurityAndDataPrivacy/README.md

 # SoftwareSecurityAndDataPrivacy
 Exercises from the course Software Security and Data Privacy.
 Finding Vulnerabilitys and Mitigating them.
+Mainly using the OWASP top 10.

 ### Names